Gerhard Jorch: Research interests

-His clinical research work focused on premature infants (brain blood circulation, surfactant) and sudden unexpected infant death („SIDS“).
+His clinical research work focused on premature infants (brain blood circulation, surfactant) and sudden unexpected infant death ("SIDS").
 Also he did some research on general pediatric health care (sauna for infants, primary prevention, smoking, vaccination).
 He was one of the first, who applied transfontanellar Doppler-ultrasonography to investigate neonatal cerebral circulation.
-His paper („Thesenpapier“) in the main German journal for physicians (Dt. Ärzteblatt) on the risk of prone position in 1991 was followed by an significant drop of unexpected infant deaths in Germany starting in 1992.
+His paper ("Thesenpapier") in the main German journal for physicians (Dt. Ärzteblatt) on the risk of prone position in 1991 was followed by a significant drop of unexpected infant deaths in Germany starting in 1992.
 In 1991 together with his university teacher Prof. Helmut Wolf he founded the European Neonatal Workshop with annual meetings until now.
 He consults parents premature born infants by an expert webpage since 2002.
 He was chairman of 2 German official medical guidelines (AWMF-Leitlinien): Pediatric head injury and Neonatal seizures.

 Publications

 Gerhard Jorch has published 300 publications since 1977, 125 of them in international journals.
 He gave about 500 lectures at conferences and congresses.
 He is editor of the journals Intensive Medicine up2date and the NeionatologieScan.